Tomatotech90/github-contribution-log/README.md

 ### Problem Description

 The `tls` command resolves the Thread Local Storage base address using architecture-specific registers (`fsbase` on x86-64).
-The `vmmap` command has no awareness of this and displays the same memory region with a generic anonymous label instead of `[tls]`.
+The `vmmap` command is unaware of this and displays the same memory region with a generic anonymous label instead of `[tls]`.

 ### Expected Behavior